Inositol

 - Side effects caused by lithium.
 Taking inositol by mouth seems to improve psoriasis, a skin condition caused by lithium.
 But it doesn't seem to help psoriasis in people not taking lithium.
 Inositol doesn't seem to improve other side effects caused by lithium.

-- A grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome).
-Taking inositol with or without alpha-lipoic acid seems to improve insulin resistance, cholesterol, triglycerides, and blood pressure in postmenopausal women with metabolic syndrome.
+- A grouping of concerns that increase the risk of diabetes, heart condition, and stroke (metabolic syndrome).
+Taking inositol with or without alpha-lipoic acid seems to improve insulin resistance, lipid balance, triglycerides, and cardiovascular health in postmenopausal women with metabolic syndrome.

-- A type of anxiety marked by episodes of intense fear (panic disorder).
+- A type of stress marked by episodes of intense fear (panic imbalance).
 Inositol shows some promise for controlling panic attacks and the fear of public places or open spaces (agoraphobia).
 One study found that inositol is as effective as a prescription medication.
 However, larger clinical studies are needed before inositol's effectiveness for panic attacks can be proven.

-- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
-Taking either D-chiro-inositol or myo-inositol by mouth seems to lower triglyceride and testosterone levels, decrease blood pressure, and improve the function of the ovaries in overweight or obese women with PCOS.
-Taking the two forms of inositol together seems to improve blood pressure, blood sugar, ovulation, and pregnancy rates better than taking either form alone.
+- A hormonal imbalance that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
+Taking either D-chiro-inositol or myo-inositol by mouth seems to lower triglyceride and testosterone levels, decrease cardiovascular health, and improve the function of the ovaries in overweight or obese women with PCOS.
+Taking the two forms of inositol together seems to improve cardiovascular health, blood sugar, ovulation, and pregnancy rates better than taking either form alone.

 - Preterm birth.
 Taking inositol with folic acid during pregnancy seems to lower the chance of having a preterm birth when compared with folic acid alone in women who are at a higher chance of developing diabetes during pregnancy.
 It's unclear if inositol is helpful for preventing preterm birth in women who are not at risk for developing diabetes during pregnancy.